 In addition to the summary information provided on this site, Employees should refer to the Human Resources Reentry Expectations and Guidelines website.

 Employees with specific concerns or questions about COVID-19 should contact the Office

 of Human Resources at PandemicHRCampus@SouthAlabama.

 Employees should be prepared to return to work when notified by their supervisors and/or Human Resources.
-A four-phased approach to returning employees will be utilized.
+A four-phased approach to returning employees is being utilized.
 This plan focuses on protecting the physical and emotional well-being of our employees and creates an approach to return that enables the business continuity of the University.
 The four phases are defined as:

-- Phase 1: Current situation with all non-essential employees off campus.
+- Phase 1: A non-essential employees off campus.

 - Phase 2: Gradual return of employees to campus as determined by need and health/safety concerns.
 It is anticipated that Phase 2 will likely require staggered work schedules as necessary for proper social distancing and based on specific unit safety considerations.
 During this phase, remote work may continue to be the primary mode for many campus units.
 All units should be prepared to return to remote work (Phase 1) if conditions warrant.

 - Phase 3: Full return of employees to campus with exceptions for those in high-risk categories or those caring for persons in high-risk categories as identified in the Families First Coronavirus Response Act.
 During this phase, all units should be prepared to return to remote work if conditions warrant .

 - Phase 4: All restrictions lifted and campus returns to normal operations.
 During this phase, all units should be prepared to return to remote work if conditions warrant.